Cristero War: Knights of Columbus

 American and Mexican councils, most of which were newly formed, of the Knights of Columbus opposed the persecution by the Mexican government.
 So far, nine of those who were beatified or canonized were Knights.
 The American Knights collected more than $1 million to assist exiles from Mexico, fund the continuation of the education of expelled seminarians, and inform U.S. citizens about the oppression.
-They circulated five million leaflets about the war in the United States, held hundreds of lectures, spread the news via radio, and paid to "smuggle" a friendly jounalist, Francis McCullagh. into Mexico so he could cover the war for an American audience.
+They circulated five million leaflets about the war in the United States, held hundreds of lectures, spread the news via radio, and paid to "smuggle" a friendly journalist, Francis McCullagh, into Mexico so he could cover the war for an American audience.

 In addition to lobbying the American public, the Knights met United States President Calvin Coolidge and pressed him for US intervention on behalf of the rebels.
 According to former Supreme Knight of the Knights of Columbus, Carl A. Anderson, two thirds of Mexican Catholic councils were shut down by the Mexican government.
 In response, the Knights of Columbus published posters and magazines which presented Cristero soldiers in a positive light.
 In the mid-1920s, the anti-Catholic Ku Klux Klan denounced the Knights of Columbus's Mexican Fund.